Generic Name: Oxybutynin chloride

 Dosage Form: tablet

-Oxybutynin chloride tablets USP are very pale blue, round, biconvex, scored, debossed tablets containing 5 mg of Oxybutynin chloride, USP.
-Chemically, Oxybutynin chloride, USP is d,l (racemic) 4-diethylamino-2-butynyl phenylcyclohexylglycolate hydrochloride.
+Each scored Oxybutynin chloride tablet contains 5 mg of Oxybutynin chloride.
+Chemically, Oxybutynin chloride is d,l (racemic) 4-diethylamino-2-butynyl phenylcyclohexylglycolate hydrochloride.
+The empirical formula of Oxybutynin chloride is C 22H 31NO 3•HCl.
 The structural formula appears below:

-Oxybutynin chloride, USP is a white crystalline solid.
+Oxybutynin chloride is a white crystalline solid with a molecular weight of 393.95.
 It is readily soluble in water and acids, but relatively insoluble in alkalis.

 Therapeutic Category: Antispasmodic, anticholinergic.